 The original 'Moxes' - a set of five wildly powerful artifact cards that generate mana without the one-per-turn limit of a Land - are quite rightly locked away in the MTG reserved list so they'll never be reprinted, and they're understandably a fixture in the Commander banlist too.

-So it’s quite a shock to see a new Mox card join the game after so many years – even if Wizards has cut back its power level significantly versus the original mox jewels.
-The Mox Jasper still costs zero mana, and this time taps for one mana of any color – but you can only activate it if you control a Dragon.
+So it was quite a shock to see a new Mox card join the game after so many years - even if Wizards has cut back its power level significantly versus the original mox jewels.
+The Mox Jasper still costs zero mana, and this time taps for one mana of any color - but you can only activate it if you control a Dragon.

-And we finally get a closer look at the mono-red legendary creature version of Sarkhan we knew was coming: meet Sarkhan, Dragon Ascendant.
+And we finally got a closer look at the mono-red legendary creature version of Sarkhan we knew was coming: meet Sarkhan, Dragon Ascendant.
 A 2/2 for two mana, he gets a +1/+1 counter every time you put a Dragon into play, and becomes a Dragon with Flying himself until the end of the turn.

-There’s also a new Narset, Narset, Jeskai Waymaster.
-We already knew she was desparked thanks to Aftermath, but now she’s back on her home MTG plane, seemingly leading her clan.
+There was also a new Narset, Narset, Jeskai Waymaster.
+We already knew she was desparked thanks to Aftermath, but now she's back on her home MTG plane, seemingly leading her clan.
 Her card, clearly made to be an MTG commander, encourages you to play lots of small spells, unloading your whole hand, before drawing back up at your end step.

 Tarkir Dragonstorm story